 Our methods are collaborative and allow stakeholders to make informed decisions about the project by providing them with objective assessments about the effectiveness and environmental impact of development proposals.
 We will then develop proposals in conjunction with stakeholders and monitor performance against agreed benchmarks.

 Our team at Method has considerable experience of delivering sustainability projects, providing advice and assessment services from the early stages of the design and procurement process, through to site support and the post construction review.
-With qualified assessors and APs across all of the BREEAM New Construction and Refurbishment and Fit Out schemes, Code, Home Quality Mark and SKA, in addition to BREEAM Accredited Professionals, we take a pragmatic approach to ensuring that the team addresses BREEAM as early as possible in the design process.
+With qualified assessors and APs across all of the BREEAM New Construction and Refurbishment and Fit Out schemes, Code, Home Quality Mark (HQM) and SKA, in addition to BREEAM Accredited Professionals, we take a pragmatic approach to ensuring that the team addresses BREEAM as early as possible in the design process.

 Our current portfolio includes BREEAM Excellent and BREEAM Outstanding projects and we pride ourselves on making BREEAM accessible and as straightforward as possible.
 Two of our BREEAM Outstanding projects have been shortlisted in the BREEAM awards.